PtrBreak/WinPSP/README.md

 ## Building from Source

-WinBSP is written in Go and requires no CGO.
+WinPSP is written in Go and requires no CGO.
 If you already use Go, simply run:

 ```